jbowens/cs132-javascript/handout/JavaScript (Concentrator).md

   [caniuse]: http://caniuse.com/xhr2

 ## The Problem
-Every second, there are nearly 50 new Tweets published about Justin Bieber.
+Every second, there are nearly 50 new Tweets published about Miley Cyrus.
 It can be quite harrowing to keep track of all of them on Twitter itself, so you are being tasked with finding a way to separate the proverbial wheat from the chaff.

 ## Requirements
-We have provided a web server that will provide you with the 25 most recent Tweets about Justin Bieber every time you ask for them.
+We have provided a web server that will provide you with the 25 most recent Tweets about Miley Cyrus every time you ask for them.
 You will build a website that takes those Tweets and presents them to the user in some kind of a streaming list.

 You will be responsible for periodically querying the server for new Tweets, and using the DOM to append them to a new part of the page.
 You will also be responsible for filtering out duplicates, as some Tweets may overlap with the last time you requested them.